DriverDBv3: A database for human cancer driver gene research

 3.1.
 Gene Summary

 The Gene Summary provides a visualization of different features of a user-selected gene in relation to the cancer types.
 The features contain Differential expression (DE), Mutation, Copy Number Variation (CNV), Methylation, Survival and miRNA.
+The Gene Summary provides a visualization of different features of a user-selected gene in relation with multiple cancer types.

 The Differential expression (DE) squares indicate whether a gene is significant with p-value <0.05 and whether it is differentially expressed.
 Red represents up-regulated genes with log2(fold change) > 1 and green represents down-regulated genes with log2(fold change) < -1.